McModknower/knowrob/README.md

 ?-
 ```

-Please refer to the [CLI](src/queries/README.md) for documentation about the syntax of queries
+Please refer to the [Query](src/queries/README.md) documentation for the syntax of queries
 that can be typed into the terminal.
 Limited auto-completion is available. `exit/0` will
 terminate the terminal.